Twenty Something (2021 film): Music

 ASTU composed the music for Twenty Something.
 The score was released on September 10, 2021.
 The song "Hold the Line" was released for digital download.

 Track listing

 Release

 Twenty Something was released on September 10, 2021, as a Disney+ exclusive film.

 Reception

 Bill Desowitz of IndieWire gave a positive review, saying Twenty Something "is a clever and funny 2D short".
 Brandon Zachary of Comic Book Resources also gave a positive review, saying "it's a sharp and sweet short, with a clear and relatable point about growing up, all grounded by sleek and stylish designs."
 Shawn Jackson, of That Hashtag Show gave the short an 88% rating, saying "this touching and hilarious little movie is probably the best out of the bunch of Sparkshorts that Pixar has just released."

+Accolades

+The film was nominated at the 53rd NAACP Image Awards for Best Short-Form (Animated).